loopholelabs/wasm-toolkit/debugger/README.md

 * Shows all parameters and return values

-* For any i32 params and returns, it also shows a snippet of the memory they may be pointing to
+* Shows dwarf line number / source file information

-* Memory diffs - show what memory has changed at the end of each function
+* Monitors execution time and shows summary at the end of expensive functions

 ## TODO

-* Show global var diffs at function end

-* Remove the need for all the code in the host - most/all of this can be done within the wasm file and simply output to wasi/stderr
+* Use dwarf debug info on parameters